keu/docs/astro/data-lineage.md

 #### Rows

-The Rows chart shows the total number of rows in the dataset over time.
+The **Rows** chart shows the total number of rows in the dataset over time.
 A significant change in rows can occur naturally.
 For example, a rapid increase of customer orders occurs during the holiday season.
 However, it can also indicate an error in an upstream job, especially if it is sudden or unexpected.

 #### Bytes

-The Bytes chart shows the total size of the dataset over time.
+The **Bytes** chart shows the total size of the dataset over time.
 A sudden increase in dataset size usually indicates that something has changed in the definition of the data.
 For example, a new column might have been added to your table containing the description of an order, where before it contained only part numbers and quantities.

-#### Quality Metrics
+#### Quality metrics

 The **Quality Metrics** chart shows the pass or fail status of quality assertions in a Great Expectations suite.
 To see details on the assertions that have passed or failed, hover over a point on the chart.

-#### Distinct Count (Column-level)
+#### Distinct count (Column-level)

 The **Distinct Count** chart shows the total number of distinct values for a given column.

 Distinct count can sometimes grow unexpectedly.
 For example, a successful marketing campaign might suddenly create a set of new `customer_id` values in an order table.
 However, it can also suggest an underlying problem if, for example, a `menu_item_id` field shows that thousands of new menu items have been added overnight.

-#### Null Count (Column-level)
+#### Null count (Column-level)

 The **Null Count** chart shows the number of rows in the dataset where a given column contains a null value.

 A large number of null values can be normal, such as when most orders on your system do not include a discount.
 However, an increase in null values in a column with standard data such as `quantity` might indicate an issue.

-#### Quality Metrics (Column-level)
+#### Quality metrics (Column-level)

 The **Quality Metrics** chart shows the pass or fail status of quality assertions in a Great Expectations suite for a given column.

 To see details on the assertions that have passed or failed, hover over a given point on the chart.

-### Compare Lineage Graphs from Previous Runs
+### Compare lineage graphs from previous runs

 The **Compare** tab shows a list of past job runs for a given job.
 Using the compare tab, you can select pairs of job runs to see what changed in your pipelines between the two runs.